env0/self-hosted/README.md

-# env0 Agent - Helm Chart
-This is a Helm Chart repository for installing env0 agent on your Kubernetes cluster.
+### This is a Helm Chart repository for installing env0 agent on your Kubernetes cluster.

 ## Prerequisites
 - A Kubernetes cluster with autoscaler and Persistent Volume.
 You may use our `prerequisites` stack to deploy an EKS based solution to your AWS account, or setup your own compatible cluster elsewhere.